Emerson Royal: Real Betis and Barcelona

 On 31 January 2019, Atlético announced the transfer of Emerson to Barcelona, effective as of July 2019, for €12.7 million.
 The deal consisted of a joint financial operation between Barcelona and fellow La Liga side Real Betis, in which each club paid half of the transfer fee and retained a percentage of Emerson's economic rights.
 He was to become a Betis player in July 2019, with Barcelona holding the option of reacquiring him for €6 million in 2021.
 Emerson initially joined Betis on loan from Atlético for the remainder of the 2018–19 season, during which period he made seven appearances for the club.
 He then became a regular starter for the Andalusians, and scored his first goal abroad on 27 September 2019, but in a 1–5 loss to Villarreal.
+He scored 3 goals and added 6 assists that season in 34 appearances for Betis, only missing 3 La Liga games.

 On 2 June 2021, Barcelona exercised their option to bring back Emerson for three seasons by paying Betis €9 million.

 Tottenham Hotspur

 On the final day of the 2021 summer transfer window, Tottenham signed Emerson on a five-year deal for a reported £25.8 million transfer fee.
 His debut was in the Premier League away to Crystal Palace which Tottenham lost 3–0 on 11 September.
 On 3 April 2022, he scored his first goal for Tottenham in a 5–1 home win against Newcastle United.
 On October 1, 2022, during the second half of Tottenham's Premier League away game against Arsenal, Royal received a straight red card for his tackle on Gabriel Martinelli.
 The team went on to lose 3–1 in the North London derby.
+On 28 March 2023, the club announced he would undergo surgery on a knee injury he sustained on international duty with Brazil.
+On August 13, 2023, Emerson Royal scored a drilled shot from outside the box to secure a 2–2 draw against Brentford on the opening game of the 2023–24 Premier League season.
+Due to a large amount of injuries at the club, Emerson filled in as a starter at left-back and centre-back as well as his natural right-back position throughout the first half of the season, widely impressing with his displays.
+On 22 January 2024, it was reported that Tottenham Hotspur had rejected a £20 million bid from Saudi club Al-Nassr for Emerson.

+AC Milan

+On 12 August 2024, Emerson joined Italian Serie A club AC Milan on a four-year deal.
+Emerson came off the bench to make his debut in the 2–1 away defeat to Parma.

+Flamengo

+On 26 July 2025, Emerson joined Campeonato Brasileiro Série A club Flamengo and signed a three year contract with the club.